StaticJsCMS/static-cms/website/content/docs/beta-features.md

 **Note:** `netlify-cms-proxy-server` runs an unauthenticated express server.
 As any client can send requests to the server, it should only be used for local development.

-### Configure the Simple CMS proxy server port number
+### Configure the Static CMS proxy server port number

 1. Create a `.env` file in the project's root folder and define the PORT you'd like the proxy server to use